Have you been hustling online for the perfect violins for beginners? Look no further because you’ve found the right place to help you.

 - Carved top violin made with select tight grain Spruce

 Let’s end with a bang, shall we?
-The D Z Strad 101 is an incredibly popular violin for beginners.
+The D Z Strad 101 is one of the incredibly popular violins for beginners.
 It’s one of the company’s more affordable beginner models, but it’s still incredibly well crafted.
 You can always expect that from good ol’ Strad!

 Body & Neck